 Ten Rules of Good Followership

-Developed by the eSchool of Graduate PME
+Developed by the Global College of PME

 When considering effective followership, general skills and behaviors are important, but they must be made concrete through experience.
-This list, developed by Air University’s Colonel Philip Meilinger, has served as the staple of Air Force “good followership” guidance for almost two decades.
+This list, developed by Air University’s Colonel Philip Meilinger, has served as a foundational staple of the Department of the Air Force “good followership” guidance for almost three decades.

 After reading, is there one rule you would change?
 Would you add a new rule?